aimhubio/aim/README.md

 - [`track()`](#track) - Tracks metrics within the session

 - [`set_params()`](#set_params) - Sets session params

+- `flush()` - Flushes intermediate aggregated metrics to disk.
+This method is called at a given frequency and at the end of the run automatically.

 - `close()` - Closes the session.
 If not invoked, the session will be automatically closed when the training is done.